Take this opportunity to learn about the Canadian province of Manitoba.

 Manitoba Standard of Living

 One of the most appealing aspects of living Manitoba is the low cost of living, making it possible to enjoy a very comfortable life.
 Housing, energy, insurance and post-secondary education in Manitoba are all among the least expensive in Canada.
 With a lower share of income dedicated to these costs, Manitobans have more money left over to spend on other things.
 One such example is a cottage/vacation home, as Manitobans have the highest rate of vacation home ownership in Canada.
 Residents of the province also play golf more than anywhere else in Canada.

 Manitoba has a mandatory minimum wage in Canada at $10.70.
 Manitoba also has the fourth-lowest marginal personal income tax rate in the country.

 Not to be underestimated, the friendly nature of Manitobans also contributes to the quality of life in the province.
 Manitobans volunteer at a higher rate than any other Canadian province, and they also give the highest proportion of their incomes to charity.
 This generous spirit helps to create supportive communities that can help new Canadians get off to a good start in the province.

 Manitoba Residential Housing

 The low cost of housing is one of the major draw factors about living in Manitoba.
 The province’s residential housing market is very competitive, and affordable housing is readily available.
-The average house price in Manitoba is $269,000, the fourth lowest average of any province in Canada.
+The average house price in Manitoba is $271,000, which is among the lowest of any province in Canada.
 The average percentage of household income taken up by ownership costs varies between 15-30 per cent.